takephone/BAZZ-Bridge-SDK/README.md

 The BAZZ-Bridge SDK comes in the form of **bazz_bridge_sdk.aar**.
 You should receive it from us, along with the App ID.

+You can also download it from here: https://dl.dropboxusercontent.com/s/vijxkoh6xf9w2r7/bazz_bridge_sdk.aar

 To add it to your project, follow the steps below:

 1. With your project open in Android Studio, select '**File => New => New Module**'